projectara/greybus-spec/source/special.rst

   Lifecycle <hardware-model-lifecycle-states>` state machine, as described in :ref:`lifecycles_boot` and :ref:`lifecycles_reboot`.

-- while the Interface State is :ref:`hardware-model-lifecycle-enumerated`, if REFCLK is REFCLK_OFF and the AP has determined using application-specific means that REFCLK should be set to REFCLK_ON.
+- while the Interface is :ref:`hardware-model-lifecycle-enumerated`,
+  if REFCLK is REFCLK_OFF and the AP has determined using application-specific means that REFCLK should be set to REFCLK_ON.

-- if the Interface State is :ref:`hardware-model-lifecycle-enumerated` and REFCLK is REFCLK_OFF, during the "ms_enter" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_ms_enter`.
+- if the Interface is :ref:`hardware-model-lifecycle-enumerated` and REFCLK is REFCLK_OFF, during the "ms_enter" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_ms_enter`.